FAQs about bidding for properties and offers of accommodation

 If I am offered a property, when will I be able to view it?

 Please note, an offer of accommodation may be withdrawn at any time.
 If your offer is withdrawn, you will be advised in writing.
-If you're made an offer for accommodation, we'll arrange an accompanied viewing for you, after which an appointment will be made for you to sign for the tenancy.
+If you're made an offer of accommodation, we'll arrange for you to collect the keys to view the property as soon as it is ready for you to move into, after which an appointment will be made for you to sign for the tenancy.
 The tenancy will start on a Monday if it is a Leicester City Council property.
 If it is a housing association property the landlord will advise you accordingly.

 What sort of tenancy will I be offered?

 All new tenancies offered by us are introductory tenancies that are limited for an initial 12 month period, but become secure tenancies after this time if the terms of tenancy have been kept to.
-Secure tenancies have the right to buy introductory tenancies do not.
+Secure tenants have the right to buy and exchange tenancies, introductory tenancies do not.
 Housing association tenancies are generally assured tenancies and do not carry the right to buy.
 Tenancies with HomeCome will be assured shorthold tenancies.
-Please Note:

 - HomeCome tenancies are not a part of our tenancies, Leicester City Council tenancy.
 We are only the managing agent for them.